maheensaleh/MyProfileChatbot/readme.md

     - experience letters
     - project docs/ reports/ readme
     - linkedin stuff: get more from linkedin csv

 - better llm selection: using gemini for now
+    - add option to show source document for answers
     - add ui selection for gemini free models
     - improve qa pipeline and prompt
     - add prompt history for agent mem
+    - error handling in chat qa

+- add feature to enter job description and show how well my profile aligns with it

+- add sample Q/A cards

 - make router chains for better response
     - add router chains for education, skills, experience and default
 - UI: improve UI